bata24/gef/README.md

 * `ktrace`: traces kernel functions and arguments.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/ktrace.png)
 * `xsm`: dumps secure memory when gdb is in normal world.
-    * Supported on only ARM64 and ARM.
+    * Supported on ARM64 and ARM.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/xsm.png)
 * `wsm`: writes the value to secure memory when gdb is in normal world.
-    * Supported on only ARM64 and ARM.
+    * Supported on ARM64 and ARM.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/wsm.png)
 * `bsm`: sets the breakpoint to secure memory when gdb is in normal world.
-    * Supported on only ARM64 and ARM.
+    * Supported on ARM64 and ARM.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/bsm.png)
 * `optee-break-ta`: sets the breakpoint to the offset of OPTEE-Trusted-App when gdb is in normal world.
-    * Supported on only ARM64 and ARM.
+    * Supported on ARM64 and ARM.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/optee-break-ta.png)
 * `pac-keys`: pretty prints ARM64 PAC keys.
-    * Supported on only ARM64.
+    * Supported on ARM64.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/pac-keys.png)
 * `uefi-ovmf-info`: dumps addresses of some important structures in each boot phase of UEFI when OVMF is used.
-    * Supported on only x64.
+    * Supported on x64.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/uefi-ovmf-info.png)
 * `qemu-device-info`: dumps device information for qemu-escape (WIP).